The 2023 edition of the Masters represents the 12th at the Alexandra Palace – a venue loved by players and fans alike.

 Added to the honour and prestige is the invitation process that guarantees only the top 16 on the official world ranking list entry to participate each season.

-In fact, including this year only 33 players have lined up in the Masters since 2012 at the Alexandra Palace, and just four have featured in each edition during that period.
+In fact, including this year only 34 players have lined up in the Masters since 2012 at the Alexandra Palace, and just four among those have featured in each edition during that period.

-It’s no surprise then that there is so much weight attached to qualifying each year, especially with an abundance of glitz and glamour associated with the presentation and setup at the venue.
+It’s no surprise then that there is so much weight attached to qualifying each year, especially with glitz and glamour associated with the presentation and setup at the venue.

 The question is, can you name all the Masters players at the Alexandra Palace since 2012?